Find schools

 The graduate certificates can be completed in one year each.
 The applied global stability: water resources certificate consists of 12 credits in coursework focusing on water resource management and planning, engineering hydrology, and irrigation systems.
 The water resources certificate is only nine credits and focuses on water resources, policy, planning, and management throughout the western US and the world.

-Colorado State University is located in Fort Collins, Colorado, and is regionally accredited by the Higher Learning Commission, a Commission of the North Central Association of Schools and Colleges.
-There is no residency requirement to enroll in either program, students are not required to visit campus to apply, and potential students can apply for fall or spring admission.
+There is no residency requirement to enroll in any of CSU’s water resources programs, students are not required to visit campus to apply, and potential students can apply for fall or spring admission.

 The master of science in water resources and environmental engineering at Villanova University is a program heavily focused on teaching students water systems management through the lens of engineering.
 Villanova’s MS in water resources and environmental engineering is nationally recognized for cutting-edge research, collaborative opportunities, and distinguished leadership.